safesoftware/fme-server-iac-templates/Azure/terraform/README.md

-# FME Server (Distributed deployment, Windows)
+# FME Flow (Distributed deployment, Windows)

-These terraform scripts deploy [FME Server (Distributed deployment, Windows)](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/safesoftwareinc.fme-server-distributed-deployment?tab=overview) in your Azure Subscription.
-The scripts can be used as a boilerplate for automatic deployments of the public FME Server Azure VM images in your own environment with your own configurations.
+These terraform scripts deploy [FME Flow (Distributed deployment, Windows)](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/safesoftwareinc.fme-server-distributed-deployment?tab=overview) in your Azure Subscription.
+The scripts can be used as a boilerplate for automatic deployments of the public FME Flow Azure VM images in your own environment with your own configurations.
 The terraform scripts are split up into multiple modules to reflect the distributed architecture and to simplify modification of the resources for different scenarios.

 # How to use the scripts
 ## Quickstart
 ### Prerequisites

-To deploy FME Server (Distributed deployment, Windows) on Microsoft Azure from a local machine, the Azure CLI and terraform need to be installed, configured and terraform needs to be authenticated to Azure.
+To deploy FME Flow (Distributed deployment, Windows) on Microsoft Azure from a local machine, the Azure CLI and terraform need to be installed, configured and terraform needs to be authenticated to Azure.
 Follow this documentation depending on your scenario: [Quickstart: Install and Configure Terraform](https://docs.microsoft.com/en-us/azure/developer/terraform/quickstart-configure)

 ### Apply the deployment